jtassarotti/ProbCompCert/README.md

 source Stan code.

 ProbCompCert is derived from CompCert.
-With the exception of the files in the stanfrontend directory and the files in the driver directory whose filename starts with an uppercase S, all files are subject to CompCert's licensing and copyright rules, as explained below.
+With the exception of the files in the stanfrontend directory, all files are subject to CompCert's licensing and copyright rules, as explained below.

 ## License